solo-io/workshops/gloo-edge/gloo-edge/README.md

 The goal of OIDC is to address this ambiguity by additionally requiring Identity Providers to return a well-defined ID Token.
 OIDC ID tokens follow the JSON Web Token standard and contain specific fields that your applications can expect and handle.
 This standardization allows you to switch between Identity Providers – or support multiple ones at the same time – with minimal, if any, changes to your downstream services; it also allows you to consistently apply additional security measures like Role-based Access Control (RBAC) based on the identity of your users, i.e. the contents of their ID token.

-As explained above, Google OIDC will return a JWT token, so we’ll use Gloo to extract some claims from this token and to create new headers corresponding to these claims.
+As explained above, Keycloak will return a JWT token, so we’ll use Gloo to extract some claims from this token and to create new headers corresponding to these claims.

 Finally, we’ll see how Gloo Edge RBAC rules can be created to leverage the claims contained in the JWT token.